lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - In C, all function arguments are passed *by value*; the function is given the values of its arguments in temporary variables rather than the originals.

-    - If the value of local variable inside the function is changed, it does not effect the orginal variable value in the caller function.
+    - If the value of a local variable inside the function is changed, it does not affect the original variable value in the caller function.

     - We can also pass arguments *by reference* by providing the address (*pointer*) of the variable.
-Any change made to the variable passed *by reference* will also effect the original variable in the caller function.
+Any change made to the variable passed *by reference* will also affect the original variable in the caller function.

-    - Arrays are always passed *by reference*, since the value passed to the function is the location or address of the beginning of the array - there is no copying of array elements.
+    - Arrays are always passed *by reference* since the value passed to the function is the location or address of the beginning of the array - there is no copying of array elements.

 ## 1.9 Character Arrays